praton1729/flow_idea_tracker/docs/README.md

 ## Home screen
 - Welcome message is printed.
-- If launched then it will look for a dir named `.flow`
+- If launched with proper options then it will look for a dir named `.flow` for config options.
-- If `.flow` dir is not found then it will create it. for the will ask for 2 options i.e. what is the purpose research or code.
+- If `.flow` dir is not found then it will create it.
+- It will ask for 2 options i.e. what is the purpose research or code.
 - Lets say research is selected.
 - The control is transferred to the idea listing segment.

 ## Idea listing
-- Then it will look for a dir named `ideas` in the current dir and if it is not present then it will ask to create it.
+- Then it will look for a dir named `ideas` in the `.flow` dir and if it is not present then it will ask to create it.
 - If the `ideas` dir is already present then it will display the oneline summary of all the ideas as a bullet list.
 - Next it will give an option to select an idea number through a keyboard navigated selection.
 - Once an idea is selected the program will pass on the control of idea files to the idea parser.